aditi15901/CUCU-Compiler/README.md

 Desciption:

-    CUCU is a toy language, and it is similar to C (a subset of C  langauge).
-This compiler basdically compiles the .cu files and displays the lexical and parsing errors (if there), or successfully compiles the program.
+    CUCU is a toy language, and it is similar to C (a subset of C  language).
+This compiler basically compiles the .cu files and displays the lexical and parsing errors (if there), or successfully compiles the program.